-The Baim Institute for Clinical Research is a leading, non-profit academic research organization (ARO) that delivers insight, innovation, and leadership in today’s dynamic research environment.
-We collaborate with the world’s most highly respected researchers from renowned institutions to design and run clinical trials – and we are fiercely committed to finding creative solutions and delivering timely results that help advance health and quality of life around the world.
+The Baim Institute for Clinical Research is a non-profit academic research organization (ARO), based in Boston, but with experience in research that spans the world.
+Our team delivers insight, innovation, and leadership to develop creative solutions that reduce the obstacles to implementation and enrollment of clinical trials.
+We collaborate with the world’s leading researchers from national and international institutions to design, implement, and complete clinical trials, and then develop programs to translate the results into clinical practice.Our entire team is fiercely committed to finding creative solutions and delivering timely research that helps advance health and quality of life around the world.

 The Baim Institute’s research model combines scientific and operational expertise throughout a clinical trial’s execution and analysis.
 We draw on faculty from multiple institutions and have close relationships with leading investigators throughout the country.
 This model allows optimal collaboration among sponsors and all stakeholders, often engaging thought leaders in the field from the start.
 The Baim Institute also partners with respected academic groups running medical registries to optimize the analysis and scientific output from our data sources and regularly collaborates with multiple AROs and CROs as part of a best-in-breed project team.

 Our institute offers a long legacy of respected data management and analysis.
 We stress quality clinical research as our core foundation, and our quality system is designed to assure data integrity to all stakeholders.
 With participation and support from the Baim Institute, our faculty are widely published in leading peer-reviewed medical journals.
 As a result of our reputation for data integrity, we routinely provide research sponsors with validation of their statistical programming and analysis.